-Bioflavonoids and vitamin C are what make citrus so special, apart from the taste, of course; this is quite from the calories in orange juice.
+Bioflavonoids and vitamin C are what make citrus so special, apart from the taste, of course; this is indifferent to the calories in orange juice.

 Have you any idea why British sailors were called limeys?
 The lime of course; those sailors weren't concerned about the calories in orange juice.
 It was the vitamin C that supposedly saved their lives.
 But more likely, orange juice bioflavonoids played a huge part too.
 Okay, okay lime juice bioflavonoids!
 They're in all citrus.

 Healthy choice foods must surely include all forms of freshly pressed citrus to include the pulp; that's where much of the goodness is to be found.
 OJ in my humble opinion is a fattening junk food, though the researchers seem to agree that even processed calories in orange juice are not excessively fattening owing to the moderate glycemic index.